fergald/docs/explainers/permissions-policy-deprecate-unload.md

 or which ad network's ads were shown.
 This bias means that compensating for this missing data may be hard or impossible.

+### Unload as implemented.

+WebKit's implementation matches the spec.
+Mozilla's and Chrome's match the spec on mobile but on desktop they both give priority to running `unload` handlers and block BFCache if an `unload` handler is present.
+In Chrome's case we felt that since it was already unreliable on mobile that making it moreso was not a problem.
+However with 95% reliability on desktop, reducing that significantly would be a problem.

 ### Previous proposal